semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

         event NewGreeting(bytes32 greeting);

         // Greeters are identified by a Merkle root.
-        // The offchain Merkle tree contains the greeters' identity commitments. uint256 public greeters;
+        // The off-chain Merkle tree contains the greeters' identity commitments. uint256 public greeters;

         // The external verifier used to verify Semaphore proofs.